 A firewall acts as a barrier between a secure internal network and untrusted external networks, controlling incoming and outgoing traffic based on defined security policies.
 Its main function is to prevent unauthorized access.

-An antivirus, on the other hand, is designed to detect, block, and remove malicious software (malware) that has already entered a system.
 Both tools are complementary and fundamental for comprehensive protection: while the firewall protects the entry point, the antivirus monitors what is already inside.

 Penetration tests (pentesting) are controlled simulations of real cyberattacks performed by experts to identify vulnerabilities in systems, networks, and applications.